 I knew I wanted to be debt-free, start saving, and eventually learn how to invest.
 This would take a lot of time and I needed to plan ahead and figure out which financial need to take care of first.
 There were a lot of questions I needed to answer to get where I wanted to be.

 It all felt so overwhelming but I knew I just needed to start somewhere.
-I needed to set up a system to automate my money.
+I needed to set up a system to automate my finances.

 Student Loan Payments

-The biggest thing weighing on my head was my large accumulation of student loans—$132,774!
+The biggest thing weighing on my head was my large accumulation of student loans—$132,774, not to mention the interest!

 I’d just taken a trip to the Dominican Republic to celebrate my graduation and hardly had any money left in savings.
 Since my student loans would be in deferment for another 6 months, I decided it would be best to start by building up my savings.
 The deferment meant I wouldn’t be paying interest on my loans just yet.